 Demand

-The projections are made on the basis that RioGen will sign a PPA for 100% of its output assuming 92% availability.
+The projections are made on the basis that Riogen will sign a PPA for 100% of its output assuming 92% availability.

 Tariffs

-The projected RioGen tariffs are based on Normative Value (“NV”), a Brazilian government-stipulated cap on the tariffs that electric LDCs can pass-through relating to purchased power costs, the NV is a fixed amount set to equal fixed and variable O&M, fuel costs, debt service and a return on investment.
-The purpose of the NV is to protect captive customers.
-The NV, which is assumed to begin at US$36.40 per MWh (including transmission credits) as of 2000 for power supplied by RioGen, varies based on the source of power and is adjusted annually to reflect: Brazilian inflation as measured by IGP-M, fuel cost changes, and foreign exchange rate fluctuations.
-The slightly higher RioGen tariff, as compared to the NV for Cuiaba II and III and Puerto Suarez of $35.00/MWh, reflects the transmission credit.
+The projected Riogen tariffs are based on Normative Value (“VN”), which has been discussed above in the context of the Cuiabá I Project.
+The VN, which is assumed to begin at US$36.40 per MWh (including transmission credits) as of 2000 for power supplied by Riogen, varies based on the source of power and is adjusted annually to reflect: Brazilian inflation as measured by IGP-M, fuel cost changes, and foreign exchange rate fluctuations.
+The slightly higher Riogen tariff, as compared to the VN for Cuiabá II and III and Puerto Suarez of $35.00/MWh, reflects the transmission credit.

-The financial information provides a breakout of the tariffs to be received by RioGen.
-In 2004, the first year that RioGen will operate at full capacity, the tariff is projected as follows (amounts have been stated, MWh to facilitate comparison):
+The financial information provides a breakout of the tariffs to be received by Riogen.
+In 2004, the first year that Riogen will operate at full capacity, the tariff is projected as follows (amounts have been stated in MWh to facilitate comparison):

 Fixed Payments – Composed of three items:

-Capacity payments at US$13.70/MWh which will reimburse RioGen for debt service and provide a return on equity.
+Capacity payments at US$13.70/MWh which will reimburse Riogen for debt service and provide a return on equity.
 It remains level throughout the period.

-Fixed Reais O&M of US$2.00/MWh which will reimburse RioGen for the Reis portion of fixed O&M. It is adjusted annually by IGP-M and converted at the average exchange rate
+Fixed Reais O&M of US$2.00/MWh which will reimburse Riogen for the Reis portion of fixed O&M. It is adjusted annually by IGP-M and converted at the average exchange rate.

-Fixed US$ O&M of US$3.60/MWh which will reimburse RioGen for the US dollar portion of fixed O&M. It is adjusted annually by US CPI.
+Fixed US$ O&M of US$3.60/MWh which will reimburse Riogen for the US dollar portion of fixed O&M. It is adjusted annually by US CPI.

-Variable O&M – Totals US$0.23/MWh and reimburses RioGen for variable O&M. It is Reais denominated, adjusts annually by IGP-M and is converted at the average exchange rate.
+Variable O&M – Totals US$0.23/MWh and reimburses Riogen for variable O&M. It is Reais denominated, adjusts annually by IGP-M and is converted at the average exchange rate.

 Fuel Costs – Includes a commodity price of US$19.73/MWh (prior to PIS/COFINS) which is escalated by a fuel escalator provided in the projections.
 The fuel charge also includes a fuel distribution cost reimbursement of US$1.54/MWh adjusted annually by IGP-M.

-Accordingly, by 2004, the projected NV shall total US$40.81/MWh (prior to PIS/COFINS)
+Accordingly, by 2004, the projected VN shall total US$40.81/MWh (prior to PIS/COFINS)

 Costs - Cost of Gas and O&M